 Conditions of Service

 Orangeville Hydro Limited is obligated as a distributor of electricity to supply every person connected to our distribution system (The Electricity Act, 1998).
 Also, as a provider of standard supply service, and according to the Act, we must disclose the system-wide electricity supply mix.
 The electricity supply mix, for an electricity product, is the combination of power sources used to generate the product.
-For details please refer to the accompanying electricity facts chart.
+For details please refer to the 2017 Supply Mix.

 Orangeville Hydro had 12,409 customers at December 31, 2017